camunda/camunda-docs-manual/content/user-guide/security.md

 ### Prevent Disclosure of Application Server Internals

-In the [Error handling](#error-handling) paragraph, we explain our technical measures not to disclose any technical details about the Camunda BPM Runtime.
+In the [Error handling](#error-handling) paragraph, we explain our technical measures not to disclose any technical details about the Camunda Platform Runtime.

 However, technical details cannot only be disclosed on the application level, but also by the application server itself.
 Therefore, it is recommended to configure the application server in a way that no